stapi-spec/stapi-spec/order/README.md

 #### Extension status codes

 Providers may support additional statuses through extensions.
 For example:

 * tasked (indicates tasking commands have been issued to the satellite/constellation)
-* user_cancelled (indicates that )
+* user_cancelled (indicates that the user cancelled the request)

 ### Enumerated reason codes